 Two days, nothing.
 Three days.
 Still no change.
 Reapplied one more time.
 Nothing.
 Then one week later…

+Attention!
 Obligatory Disclaimer: I’m not a vet.
-Olive oil did not harm my cat, but you may want to check with your vet before you slather some on yours.
+Olive oil did not harm my cat, but you may want to check with your vet before you apply oil on yours.